StuartCox3107/street-art-at-home/README.md

 A page giving an overview of our favourite cities in terms of street art.

+### 404 & 500 pages

+Just use the template used on all views, with a large button as well as the navbar to enable the user to be able to navigate to anywhere in the site.

 ### :arrow_up:[Top of page](#top)
 ---
 <a name="theme"></a>